• Skip to main content

 Seong Uk Kim

-Il Hwan and Soonja Cho Assistant Professor of Korean Culture and Religion
+Il Hwan and Soonja Cho Associate Professor of Korean Culture and Religion

 Office: 616 Kent Hall